Predicting Routine Object Usage for Proactive Robot Assistance: Limitations and Future Work

 \section{Limitations and Future Work}

 Our approach has a number of limitations that present opportunities for future work.
-First, we do not currently model information about object state (e.g., clean vs dirty plate), which has previously been shown to be useful in modeling object placement \cite{LiuRSS2021,nagaraja2016modeling}.
-Second, extending the formulation to a continual learning problem would enable more effective long-term adaptation as user behavior may change over time; the HOMER datasets currently do not model changing user preferences.
+First, we do not currently model information about the state of an object (e.g., clean vs dirty plate), and semantic correlations between objects (e.g. spoons and forks are both silverware), which have been shown to be useful in modeling object placement \cite{LiuRSS2021,nagaraja2016modeling,ramachandruni2023consor, kant2022housekeep}.
+Second, extending the formulation to a continual learning problem would enable more effective long-term adaptation as user behavior may change over time; the HOMER datasets currently do not model changing user routines.
 Finally, user-centered factors should be considered and further evaluated to better understand user preferences with regard to types and frequency of assistive robot actions and queries.
+Our proactive approach can be personalized by changing level of robot assistance through tuning precision v.s. recall, changing amount of active queries through the information gain threshold, and including different types of personalized assistive behaviors in response to different activities.